2DGD-F0TH/2DGD_F0TH/chapters/003_Project_Management/001_Project_Management_Basics.md

 ### SLOC

 This is probably the simplest metric out there: The "Source Line of Code" (SLOC).
 It is used to measure the size of a program by counting its lines of code.
-Once Bill gates said the following:
+Once Bill Gates said the following:

 > Measuring programming progress by lines of code is like measuring aircraft building progress by weight.